‘Days Of Our Lives’ Spoilers: Return Of Characters Will Cause Havoc In Salem For May Sweeps

-In recent episodes of Days of Our Lives, Brady (Eric Martsolf) has been determined to win back the love and trust that Eve (Kassie DePaiva) once had for him.
+In recent episodes of Days of our Lives, Brady (Eric Martsolf) has been determined to win back the love and trust that Eve (Kassie DePaiva) once had for him.
 Brady remains hopeful that someday soon Eve will forgive him.
 This will not be an easy feat.
 Although Eve does still seem to love Brady, she is fearful of ending up with another man like Eduardo or Deimos.

-Days of Our Lives spoilers suggest that Brady and Eve do, in fact, begin dating again.
+Days of our Lives spoilers suggest that Brady and Eve do, in fact, begin dating again.
 Just as the relationship between Brady and Eve begins to pick up steam, an unexpected homecoming threatens to tear them apart.

 Theresa Donovan has been absent from Days since actress Jen Lilley left the show in November 2016.
 Neither Brady nor Theresa’s sister Eve have heard from her since her disappearance from Salem.
 According to SOD, Jen Lilley returns to Days in May 2018, revisiting her role as Theresa Donovan.

-The return of Theresa Donovan to Days of Our Lives was just a hopeful rumor for many fans until Jen Lilley turned to Twitter to announce her character’s revival.
+The return of Theresa Donovan to Days of our Lives was just a hopeful rumor for many fans until Jen Lilley turned to Twitter to announce her character’s revival.
 After a fan video of Brady and Theresa surfaced, Lilley retweeted the video and captioned, “Hang tight!! #thrady returns in May!”
 She then posted the following reminder to her fans.

 It’s going to be explosive!
 Love you so much @KassieDePaiva! #Teve #days @nbcdays https://t.co/PY11yvie5E